ilong4rennes/tech-notes/02-full-stack-web-development/NodeJS/Project 3 - Integration of JSHint.md

            run: npm run lint
    ```
    This configuration ensures that JSHint automatically runs each time a pull request is made to the main branch.
 If JSHint flags any syntax issues, the action will fail, prompting developers to address the issues before the code can be merged.

-#### Step 5: Verify and Adjust Configuration

-1. **Initial Run**:
-   Test the JSHint configuration locally and on a sample pull request to verify that the integration is working correctly.
-Address any configuration adjustments needed to balance catching syntax errors without flagging unnecessary issues.

-2. **Ongoing Maintenance**:
-   As the project evolves, periodically review and update the `.jshintrc` file to accommodate new coding standards or additional global variables.
-This keeps JSHint aligned with the project’s syntax requirements and development environment.